AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 ---
 keywords: streaming; HTTP destination
-title: (Beta) HTTP API connection
+title: HTTP API connection
 keywords: streaming;
 description: The HTTP API destination in Adobe Experience Platform allows you to send profile data to third-party HTTP endpoints.
 exl-id: 165a8085-c8e6-4c9f-8033-f203522bb288
 ---
-# (Beta) HTTP API connection
+# HTTP API connection

+## Overview {#overview}

 >[!IMPORTANT]
 >
->The HTTP API destination in Platform is currently in beta.
-The documentation and the functionality are subject to change.

-## Overview {#overview}
+> This destination is available only to Real-Time Customer Data Platform Ultimate customers. (add link to product description)

 The HTTP API destination is an [!DNL Adobe Experience Platform] streaming destination that helps you send profile data to third-party HTTP endpoints.